-During the year under review, 6 (six) meetings of the Board of Directors were held.
-The details of the meetings of the Board of Directors of the Company held and attended by the Directors during the financial year 2023-24 are given in the Corporate Governance Report forming part of this Annual Report.
-The intervening gap between any two Board meetings did not exceed 120 days, as prescribed under the Act and SEBI Listing Regulations.
+During the year under review, 5 (five) meetings of the Board of Directors were held.
+The intervening gap between two consecutive Board meetings did not exceed 120 days, as prescribed under the Act and SEBI Listing Regulations.
+The details of Board meetings and the attendance of the Directors are provided in the Corporate Governance Report forming part of this Annual Report.